Ankit8607/Wikipedia-page-summarizer/README.md

-Replace `<URL_TO_STREAMLIT_APP>` with the URL to your deployed Streamlit app.
+Replace `<https://indexpy-mukmokjngnrrq3p2el377f.streamlit.app>` with the URL to your deployed Streamlit app.
 Additionally, replace `<repository-url>` with the URL of your GitHub repository if you're planning to publish it.